What other names is Inositol known by?

 Possibly Effective for...

-- Problems breathing in premature infants known as "acute respiratory distress syndrome."
+- Problems breathing in premature infants known as "acute respiratory distress syndrome," when given intravenously (by IV).

 - Psoriasis brought on or made worse by lithium drug therapy.
 Inositol doesn't seem to help psoriasis in people not taking lithium.